 People often look to God when the need to resolve this dilemma becomes urgent.
 They adopt a set of beliefs in hopes that this will keep them in good graces and bring order to the chaos.
 Often it does, but not because they have pleased God by this new found devotion.
 The improvement comes because they believe it will.
 Jesus said, “It shall be done unto you as you believe.”
 This statement indicates the solution to the problem; namely, that if people ever hope to be free from the world of suffering, they must take responsibility for their thinking and believing.
 Right thinking leads to well-founded beliefs; when these beliefs stand the test of time, they become inner knowing; and inner knowing leads to right action in living.

 In order for us to become conscious of our creative potential, we need the challenges that life brings.
-This physical plane experience is the only way to develop spiritual awareness and conscious knowing of Self.
+This physical plane experience is the only way to develop spiritual awareness and conscious knowing of the higher Self.
 This is the way it was intended to be; a self-conscious being experiencing life in a miraculous realm of illusion.
 Why are we here in this elaborate charade?
 The answer to that question has been reiterated countless times throughout recorded history: to grow and learn about one’s true nature.
 What other reason could there be?
 No one can take anything with them from this life except the essence of the experiences which are retained upon the soul.
 Reorientation and transformation are the keys to removing illusions, misconceptions, and misunderstandings from the conscious awareness.
 Being clear in consciousness so as to perceive the truth within will insure that the essence of the soul which is carried forward from life to life is pure, clear, relevant, and correct.

 Life is a holy journey, if you will undertake it,

 An empty page longing for a pen to simply wake it,

 And write a love song a brave heart will sing,